Xayon98/nussbaum_scraper/README.md

 # Nussbaum scraper

-This was created to scrap all the files from our computer science teacher and can be easily
+This was created to scrap all the files from our computer science teacher.

 ## Modules needed